Discover the ‘Seven Good Things of Sussex’

 Arundel Mullet

-Arundel Mullet, a regional dish, was once one of the most popular fish dishes in West Sussex.
+Arundel Mullet, once one of the most popular fish dishes in West Sussex.

 Watch the video of Ade Edmunson making Arundel Trout.